 With over 8 million Instagram business profiles, the world’s most popular photo-sharing app is a hub of activity for big and small brands, each vying for a large share of eyeballs and market share.
 With so many brands competing for attention, it is but natural that there is a lot of clutter and noise, and cutting through it is only possible by putting together a killer Instagram marketing strategy.

 Some essential guidelines for devising a profitable Instagram marketing strategy:

 Determine your target audience

 Before everything else, it is important to get a fix on who you are trying to reach out to on Instagram.
-Since, as of June 2018, the number of Instagram users have crossed the one billion mark, it is quite likely that the target audience population will be present;
+Since, as of June 2018, the number of Instagram users has crossed the one billion mark, it is quite likely that the target audience population will be present;

 however, you need to ascertain the demographics and behavioral patterns before you can devise the content they will find engaging.
 Define the target audience by additional parameters like the brands they are interested in, the hashtags they use, and the locations they frequent.
-The more time you spend in defining your audience, the better your chance of engaging them.
+The more time you spend defining your audience, the better your chance of engaging them.

 Determine the goals